Mohammad-Rahmdel/WassersteinGAN-Tensorflow/README.md

-After this example, the paper provides some theorems, using them we can conclude that every distribution that converges under the KL, reverse-KL, TV, and JS divergences also converges under the Wasserstein divergence.
+After this example, the paper provides some theorems, using them we can conclude that **every distribution that converges under the KL, reverse-KL, TV, and JS divergences also converges under the Wasserstein divergence**.
 It also proves that a small earth mover distance corresponds to a small difference in distributions.
 Combined, this shows the Wasserstein distance is a compelling loss function for generative models.

 Unfortunately, computing the Wasserstein distance exactly is intractable. <br>
 <img src='./readme_images/eqn1.png' />​​ <br>

 The paper shows how we can compute an approximation of this.
 A result from Kantorovich-Rubinstein duality shows W is equivalent to:
 <img src='./readme_images/eqn2.png' />​​ <br>
 where the supremum is taken over all 1-Lipschitz functions.